froemken/ext-kickstarter/README.md

 # TYPO3 Extension Kickstarter

-`ext_kickstarter` is a TYPO3 extension that simplifies and accelerates the creation of new TYPO3 extensions by automating file generation, controller setup, and plugin registration through easy-to-use CLI commands.
+`kickstarter` is a TYPO3 extension that simplifies and accelerates the creation of new TYPO3 extensions by automating file generation, controller setup, and plugin registration through easy-to-use CLI commands.
 With a few CLI commands, it generates essential files like `LICENSE`, `ext_emconf.php`,`composer.json`, and more.
-Whether starting from scratch or extending existing functionality, `ext_kickstarter` helps streamline development.
+Whether starting from scratch or extending existing functionality, `kickstarter` helps streamline development.

 ---